pickleton89/job_scorer/README.md

 ```

 **Required columns:**
-- `Requirement`: The skill or job requirement (free text; keywords like "expert", "familiarity", "proficient" affect emphasis)
+- `Requirement`: The skill or job requirement (free text; keywords like "expert", "familiarity", "proficient" affect emphasis; *case-insensitive*)
 - `Classification`: One of `Essential`, `Important`, `Desirable`, `Implicit`
 - `SelfScore`: Your self-assessed proficiency (0-5)

 **Optional columns:**
 - `Notes`: Any evidence or comments
 - `Weight`: (legacy, ignored in v2)
-- `EmphasisOverride`: Manually set emphasis if you don’t want keyword detection
+- `EmphasisOverride`: Manually set emphasis if you don’t want keyword detection (**must be +0.5 / 0 / -0.5**)

 **Emphasis Keywords:**
-The script automatically detects emphasis using keywords in the `Requirement` column:
+The script automatically detects emphasis using keywords in the `Requirement` column (case-insensitive):
 - **Critical**: "expert", "deep", "mastery"
 - **Minimal**: "familiarity", "exposure", "basic"
-- **Standard**: All others
+- **Standard**: (no keyword needed; e.g., "proficient", "experience", or any other text)

 The `EmphasisOverride` column can be used to manually specify +0.5, 0, or -0.5 if you want to override keyword detection.

+> *Note:* In v2 the script first caps bonus rows (≤25 % of core points)
+> and then divides every row by the theoretical max (22.5).
+> That’s why the max total in this example is 67.5, not a simple sum of weights.

 **Usage (v2):**
 ```bash